Universality for two-dimensional critical cellular automata: The lower bound for unbalanced families

-Then $S$ is $u$-crossed with probability at most $p^{\delta' \pi(S,u)}$, where $\delta'=\delta'(\beta_1+\beta_2)$. \end{lemma}
+then $S$ is $u$-crossed with probability at most $p^{\delta' \pi(S,u)}$, where $\delta'=\delta'(\beta_1+\beta_2)$. \end{lemma}

+Observe that if $u^*$ is not a drift direction (that is, if $\alpha^-(u^*) < \infty$) then the lemma says it is unlikely that a $u^*$-strip of an appropriate size is $u^*$-crossed -- this is what one would expect.
+If $u^*$ is a drift direction, on the other hand, then instead the lemma is stated in terms of crossing $u$-strips, where $\sigma(u)=p^{1-\eta}$.
+Why might this be the natural direction in which to bound growth?
+Since $u^*$ is a drift direction, $\alpha^+(u^*)$ may be as small as $1$, and therefore one would expect a triangle of sites of slope $p$ to form on the $u^*$-side of the droplet, similarly to the set $T$ in Figure~\ref{fi:unbaldroplets}.
+By rotating $u^*$ through an angle of $p^{1-\eta}$, we are `giving away' more sites than one would expect to become infected, but not so many more that it adversely affects the bound.
+We expand on these remarks before the proof of the lemma.

 The first step towards proving Lemmas~\ref{le:horizcrossings} and~\ref{le:vertcrossings} is a deterministic description of the structure of $S\cap A$ when $S$ is $u$-crossed, which is given by Lemma~\ref{le:generalpartitions}.
 We partition the $u$-strip into consecutive $u$-strips $S_1,\dots,S_m$ of constant $u$-projection, and we consider how the infection could spread from the $(-u)$-side of $S$ (and the adjacent half-plane $\H_u$) to the $u$ side of $S$.
-One of the key concepts we use will be that of a `$u$-weak $\gamma$-cluster', defined as follows.
+One of the key concepts we use will be that of being `$u$-weakly connected', defined as follows.